-The OGB-L trade union in Luxembourg negotiated in their collective bargaining agreement a sectoral training centre funded by employers which is designed to raise overall standards of the profession and achieve a higher share of skilled workforce.
+- to raise the level of training in the sector and the overall professionalization, different good examples are noted, especially in view of establishing training centers: - o OGB-L trade union in Luxembourg negotiated in their collective bargaining agreement a sectoral training center funded by employers that is designed to raise overall standards of the profession and achieve a higher share of skilled workforce.
 The training center is opened by employers and trade unions in March 2020.
-The SITC provided 2,400 hours of training in 2020 (the activity was limited by COVID), and for 2021, the balance was supposed to reach approximately 30,000 hours.
+The SITC provided 2,400 hours of training (activity was limited

-The BYA training center in Sweden is owned by the employers' organization Säkerhetsföretagen and the Swedish Transport Workers' Union and is a leader in providing a broad range of basic, specialized and continuing education for security companies.
+- by COVID), and for the year 2021, the balance should reach approximately 30,000 hours. - O The BYA training center in Sweden is owned by the employers' organization Säkerhetsföretagen and the Swedish Transport Workers' Union and is a leader in providing a broad range of basic, specialized and continuing education for security companies.
 The basic training is cost-free and is funded by the collective agreement (the unions and the companies have a clause to finance the BYA training through salary contributions).
-The BYA provides training for around 300 security companies, which own about 95 % of the market share. meaning that the BYA training significantly influences the training standards in the sector.
+The BYA provides training for around 300 security companies, which own around 95 % of the market share, meaning that the BYA training significantly influences the training standards in the sector.